sriram9aj/angular-tips-and-tricks/Injector/README.md

 }
 ```

-The second part of the solution is to be able to create an instance of the BillingService, injecting the appropriate credit card processor as a local.
+Now that we can get an instance of the credit card processor by name, we needto be able to create an instance of the BillingService, injecting the appropriate credit card processor as a local.
 This is accomplished through the BillingServiceFactory.

 ```
 function BillingServiceFactory($injector, creditCardProcessor, factoryFn) {